Supermatteo/RepData_PeerAssessment1/PA1_template.md

 strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+I decided to replace the missing values with the average values of the interval missing.
+This strategy stabilizes the mean and makes the median also closer to the mean.

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.